AbdulSami455/SamSend-EmailMarketingTool-with-aws_python_selenium_html-css/README.md

 1. Email Compose like Gmail.
 2. Show a list of Email Templates registered in Aws Ses.
 3. Create Email Templates in Aws Ses.
-4. Send Email with Template.
+4. Send an Email with the Template.
-5. Update Templates already stored in Ses
+5. Update Templates already stored in Ses.
-6.
+6. Get Templates Data in S3
+7.